orkes-io/docs/docs/integrations/message-broker/confluent-kafka.md

 <p align="center"><img src="/content/img/verifying-confluent.png" alt="Verifying the consumed message from Confluent Kafka" width="100%" height="auto"/></p>

 The action added in the event handler definition was to start the workflow **http-sample-test**.
-You can verify the same from the **Executions > Workflow** page.
+You can verify this from the **Executions > Workflow** page.

 <p align="center"><img src="/content/img/event-handler-action-confluent.png" alt="Starting workflow on consuming events" width="100%" height="auto"/></p>